-For a very small percentage of children, whose needs are significant and complex, and the provision required to meet their needs cannot reasonably be provided within our school resources, a request will be made to the Local Authority to conduct an assessment of their Education, Health and Care needs.
-This may result in an Education, Health Care plan.
+For a very small percentage of children, whose needs are significant and complex, and the provision required to meet their needs cannot reasonably be provided within our school resources, without additional funding or specialist support, a request will be made to the Local Authority to conduct an assessment of their Education, Health and Care needs.
+This may result in completing an Enhanced Assess, Plan, Do, Review Pathway(EAPDR) and/or and Education, Health Care plan.
 (EHCP)